 Nutrition plays an important role in preventing illness and reducing morbidity and mortality in people living with HIV, tuberculosis, malaria, and other infectious diseases.
 A healthy diet can help people with these diseases better manage symptoms, maximize the benefits of medications, and enhance their quality of life.
 To prevent malnutrition and improve the nutritional status of people affected by infectious diseases, especially HIV and tuberculosis, FANTA supports the implementation of nutrition assessment, counseling, and support (NACS), an approach highlighted in USAID’s Multi-Sectoral Nutrition Strategy as an effective means of increasing access to nutrition services and strengthening the health system.
 Our NACS User’s Guide provides program managers and implementers with a package of essential information and resources related to the approach.
-In addition, our NACS Training Package for Facility-Based Health Providers offers detailed step-by-step instructions for frontline workers on integrating NACS into other health services.

 Our work addressing nutrition and infectious diseases includes the following activities: